-- a) In stroke play, in case there was a situation which cannot be solved by the players' knowledge, players must consult about it with any tournament authority or any member of the Rules Committee.
+- 1. In stroke play, in case there was a situation which cannot be solved by the players' knowledge, players must consult about it with any tournament authority or any member of the Rules Committee.
 If this is not possible without delaying the game they shall play both "situations of play" (play two balls) which means the player should play the situation with and without applying the rule they think covers the controversial aspect.
-Then they must write down the game situation to later discuss it when presenting the scorecards. - b) In case of a doubt or dispute in match play between the players, any player may initiate a protest at any point.
-The protest should be submitted before any of the players would continue the game from the next kicking place, or if it is the last section of the match before any of the players would leave the green.
+Then they must write down the game situation to later discuss it when presenting the scorecards. - 2.
+In case of a doubt or dispute in match play between the players, any player may initiate a protest at any point.
+The protest should be submitted before any of the players would continue the game from the next kicking place, or-if it is the last section of the match-before any of the players would leave the green.
 If it is not possible to find a person within a reasonable time with a proper authorization made by the Committee, the players must continue with the game without any further delay.
-The Committee may take into consideration the protest after the match only if the player submitting the protest informs all the players in their group:

-during the game, the fact that they want to submit a protest; at the end of the game, the fact that they have submitted a protest; the facts of the situation; and their intention to receive a decision on the issue.
+The Committee may take into consideration the protest after the match only if the player submitting the protest informs all the players in their group: - during the game, the fact that they want to submit a protest - at the end of the game, the fact that they have submitted a protest - the facts of the situation and - their intention to receive a decision on the issue.

-Note: A protest cannot be made after the official scorecard is signed and handed to the committee.
+Note: A protest cannot be made after the official scorecard is signed and handed to the committee

-2-2-14 Scores not in agreement

-When the signed scorecard is handed to the Committee, the following penalty will be applied in case of non-concordant scores:

-- a) Player score in one or more holes is recorded lower than what was actually scored = disqualification. - b) Player score in one or more holes is recorded higher than what was actually scored = score counts.
+- 2-2-14 Scores not in agreementWhen the signed scorecard is handed to the Committee, the following penalty will be applied in case of non-concordant scores: - 1.
+Player score is recorded lower than they actually scored = disqualification plus +1 to marker - 2.
+Player score is recorded higher than they actually scored = score counts